 When adrenaline is rushing, you are not likely to feel pain to the extent that you would had you not been in such a stressful situation such as a car accident.
 Hormones course through your body putting you in fight or flight mode.
 It’s very possible to not even realize you’ve been injured.

-In addition, some type of injuries don’t present immediate symptoms, such is the case with a concussion or herniated discs.
+In addition, some types of injuries don’t present immediate symptoms, such is the case with a concussion or herniated discs.
 Some people can go days (and sometimes even longer) unaware that there is something wrong with their health resulting from the accident.
 In addition to physical injuries, some people have to deal with the emotional ramifications of an accident: For example, if your discomfort turns into chronic pain that prevents you from doing your job or the things you love, it can lead to depression.

 Is it Necessary to File a Personal Injury Claim?